scpowers/RRT_star/README.md

 a fixed number of nodes (specified by the N_SAMPLES parameter in ``params.py``).
 This is because a major advantage of RRT* is that it will rewire nodes if a cheaper path becomes available, so the path to the goal can change accordingly.

+### Acknowledgements
+* The RRT algorithm is from this paper: http://msl.cs.illinois.edu/~lavalle/papers/Lav98c.pdf
+* The RRT* algorithm is from this paper: https://arxiv.org/abs/1105.1186
+* The high-level inheritance structure between RRTBase, RRT, and RRTStar is inspired by the following implementation: https://github.com/danny45s/motion-planning